input-output-hk/Alonzo-testnet/Alonzo-exercises/1_Alonzo-blue-exercise-1.md

 ## Welcome to the Alonzo Blue Testnet!

 We are excited to have you join us on the journey to delivering Plutus scripts for Cardano.
-We will be running through a series of structured tests on the brand-new Alonzo-era Cardano Node so that we can improve the experience for other Plutus users.
+We will be running through a series of structured tests on the brand-new Alonzo-era Cardano node so that we can improve the experience for other Plutus users.
 At this stage, the software and documentation are both very new, so there will certainly be improvements that can be made.
-You will also be using the Cardano node directly rather than the Plutus Application Backend that we are developing to simplify the process of submitting and executing Plutus scripts.
+You will also be using the Cardano node directly rather than the Plutus Application Backend (PAB) that we are developing to simplify the process of submitting and executing Plutus scripts.
 Your role in helping us identify and make these improvements is very important.
 Your feedback is essential and will be listened to!

 ## Prerequisites